moasko/bizmanager/README.md

-# Business Manager - Modernized Version
+# devSongue suite - Modernized Version

 This is a modernized version of the multi-company management suite, upgraded with Next.js, Prisma, PostgreSQL, and React Query while preserving the original UI and functionality.